andersonfernandes/andersonfernandes.dev/_posts/configuring-neovim-with-lua.md

 Now you have an NeoVim installation configured and ready to start coding.

-At my [personal dotfiles](https://github.com/andersonfernandes/dotfiles/tree/main/config/nvim) I dig a little bit deeper into adding more plugins and remaps, so feel free to clone the repoget some customization insights.
+At my [personal dotfiles](https://github.com/andersonfernandes/dotfiles/tree/main/config/nvim) I dig a little bit deeper into adding more plugins and remaps, so feel free to clone the repo and get some customization insights.

 Also check out [ThePrimeagen youtube channnel](https://www.youtube.com/c/ThePrimeagen) to learn more about vim and programming in general.